jkrumbiegel/ReadableRegex.jl/README.md

 ReadableRegex.jl gives you a syntax that is much easier to write and understand than the rather cryptic standard Regex.
 The syntax is as close as possible to a natural language description of the Regex.
+Especially for nested and grouped expressions with special characters it is orders of magnitudes easier to understand than a simple regex string.
 Here's an example:

-Quickly, what does this regex do?
+### Quickly, what does this regex do?

 ```julia
 regex = r"[\+-]?(?:\d*\.)?\d+"
 ```

-Compare with this:
+### Compare with this:

 ```julia
 regex = maybe(["-", "+"]) *